 - Mexico uses kilometers not miles – In case you are coming to Mexico from the US, you might want to know that Mexico uses kilometers, not miles.
 One mile equalss to about 1.6 kilometers, but when it comes to driving, your best bet is to just follow the posted speed limit to avoid the trouble.

-If you are staying in Cancun but want to visit Tulum, a guided tour of Tulum is your best option.
+If you are staying in Cancun, a guided tour is your best option.

-Taxis are the most expensive transportation from Cancun to Tulum.
+Taxis are the most expensive transportation.
 Unless you are in a hurry, skip it, because you it will cost you a lot of money.
 Taxis provide door-to-door services, so you will get picked up at the airport and dropped off at your hotel.